dbrgn/svg2librepcb/README.md

 # svg2librepcb

-A small program to generate LibrePCB packages from an SVG file.
+A small program to generate LibrePCB packages from an SVG file, along with an Inkscape extension.

 ## Building